YotaYota/notes/src/python/fastapi.md

     - Can be optional, eg `: str | None = None`
     - Can be `bool` with automatic conversion
     - validation with `Query()`
-- request bodies are defined with pydantic `BaseModel`
+- request bodies are defined with pydantic models
-    - use standard python for all attributes
     - optional values has default values
     - can be validated with `Body()`
     - if there are multiple pydantic models, fastapi will treat them as **keys** in the request body.